mikrosk/m68k-atari-mint-build/README.md

 error but if you're seeing strange things, feel free to do `make clean` and start all over again.

-*IMPORTANT: make sure you have textinfo 6.1 or lower installed.
-6.2 and above is buggy and the build process will fail with it.*

 When it comes to the cross compilers, there's very little difference -- all of them produce m68k/ColdFire code, the only difference is which one is produced by default (this has meaning only if you want to compile a native